processing/processing-website/docs/reference.md

 ## Adding content to the english reference

-You should never edit the `/content/references/translations/en` folder, since it is generated directly from JavaDoc comments in the `processing`, `sound` and `video` repo.
-Instead, make the changes in those repos as explained below.
+The `content/references/translations/en` folder contains two kinds of json files:
+* Processing API documentation: these files are generated from the processing4 repo using the [Doclet script](https://github.com/processing/processing-doclet/blob/main/README.md) as explained below.
+* Java documentation: This includes keywords that are NOT part of the Processing API but good to include as a reference for learners.
+The `+=` or `/=` operators and some Java keywords like `void` or `static` fall into that category for example.
+The corresponding json files must be edited manually within the `processing-website` repo.

 In each source file, look for the `@webref` tag in the block comments.
-If the tag is there it means that the reference below the comment needs to be on the website so the block comment should be changed to fit the new structure.
+This tag means that the block will be picked up by the Doclet script and converted into a json file to be included on the website.

 ```
 /*